-G-Shock Adventurer's Stone edition watches know how to rock
+G-Shock Adventurer's Stone edition watches add a little rock to several classics

-(Pocket-lint) - Casio will kick off the 40th anniversary of G-Shock next year with a range of redesigned classic watches that know how to rock.
+Casio will kick off the 40th anniversary of G-Shock next year with a range of redesigned classic watches that know how to rock.

 The Adventurer's Stone collection certainly has the minerals, as each model sports a design based on the stones used as guideposts by adventurers since the Middle Ages.